Ty Lawson: Fujian Sturgeons (2019–2020)

 In September 2019, Lawson signed with the Fujian Sturgeons for the 2019–20 Chinese Basketball Association season.
 He had 22 points in the season opener.

 On September 19, 2020, Lawson was cut by the Sturgeons over "inappropriate" social media posts detrimental to the team.

 Kolossos Rodou (2020–2021)

 On December 30, 2020, Lawson signed with Kolossos Rodou of the Greek Basket League.
 However, due to travel issues, he was unable to join the team until May 2021.
 He practiced with the team to finish then 2020–21 season and re-signed for the 2021–22 season, but after just one Greek Cup game in September 2021, he parted ways with Kolossos Rodou.

 US Monastir (2021–2022)

 In November 2021, Lawson signed with US Monastir of the Championnat National A. He left the team prior to the Basketball Africa League tournament.

-Gaiteros del Zulia (2023–present)
+Gaiteros del Zulia (2023)

 In February 2023, Lawson signed with Gaiteros del Zulia of the Venezuelan Basketball League.
+On April 4, 2023, Lawson was fired from Gaiteros del Zulia allegedly for indiscipline even though he was having an excellent season with the team, regularly leading statistical categories.
+However, his off-court behavior violated team rules and organization ethics, leading to his dismissal.